Ziad Abu Amr

 Ziad Abu Amr (زياد أبو عمرو; born 22 January 1950) is a Palestinian politician, author, and member of the Palestinian Legislative Council.
 He served as Deputy Prime Minister of Palestine and is a member (independent) of the PLO Executive Committee.
 From 17 March 2007 to 14 June 2007, he was Minister of Foreign Affairs.
-On 6 June 2013, Ziad Abu Amr was appointed as Deputy Prime Minister of the Palestinian Authority by President Mahmoud Abbas.
+On 6 June 2013, Ziad Abu Amr was appointed as Deputy Prime Minister of Palestine by President Mahmoud Abbas.

 Background

 Born in Gaza City on 22 June 1950, Abu Amr attended Damascus University in Syria, where he earned a bachelor's degree in English literature and language in 1973.
 He studied at Georgetown University in Washington, D.C., receiving a master's degree in Arab studies from the Center for Contemporary Arab Studies in 1979 and a PhD in Philosophy and Comparative Politics in 1985.
 After working as a teacher in Bahrain, Oman, and Syria in the 1970s, he taught political science at Birzeit University in Ramallah from 1985 to 1993.

 Abu Amr is a US citizen.